 The Irish European Union Science Olympiad (IrEUSO) is an individual, subject based (biology, chemistry or physics) science competition for students who are sixteen years of age or younger on the December 31st prior to the competition.
 In order to prepare for the tests, students are encouraged to read around their chosen subject area.
 Students will be presented with material that they may not have met in school but they are required to use their scientific reasoning skills, problem-solving abilities and knowledge to solve the problems.

 All participants at the IrEUSO receive a certificate.
 The top three students are awarded gold medals, the next three silver and the next six bronze.
-All medal winners will be invited to participate in Practical Training in February/March and after a further assessment, the top six (6) students will be selected to represent Ireland at the EUSO 2018 (28th April – 5th May) in Ljubljana, Slovenia.
+All medal winners will be invited to participate in Practical Training in February/March and after a further assessment, the top six (6) students will be selected to represent Ireland at the EUSO 2019 (4th – 11th May) in Almada, Portugal.

-The list of finalists for IrEUSO is available HERE.
+The official list of finalists is available in IrEUSO 2018 Finalists.

 Click HERE for frequently asked questions.

 If you are unsure about which olympiad you should register for this year, please check this link.

 Highly Commended Students